Vulvar Cancer: Diagnosis

 How is vulvar cancer diagnosed?

-Your healthcare provider may find signs of vulvar cancer during a pelvic exam as part of a routine visit, even if you don’t have symptoms.
-You’ll likely have a Pap test and human papillomavirus test (HPV).
+Your healthcare provider may find signs of vulvar cancer during a pelvic exam as part of a routine visit.
+You may not have any symptoms.
+A Pap test and a human papillomavirus (HPV) test will likely be done.
 Diagnosing vulvar cancer starts with your healthcare provider asking you questions.
-He or she will ask you about your health history, symptoms, risk factors, and family history of disease.
-Your healthcare provider will also give you an exam.
+You'll be asked about your health history, symptoms, risk factors, and family history of disease.

-It’s very important that your findings be put into context by an expert.
-Gynecologic oncologists are specialists with advanced training in the diagnosis, treatment, and surveillance of female cancers.
-These include vulvar cancer.
+It’s very important that you see an expert.
+Gynecologic oncologists are specialists in diagnosing, treating, and checking for female cancers, including vulvar cancer.
 Your healthcare provider may have you see one of these cancer experts to find out for sure what’s causing the changes in your vulva.
 If this provider thinks you might have vulvar cancer, you’ll need a biopsy to be sure.

 What is a biopsy?

 For larger areas, your healthcare provider may cut out a small part of the skin with a scalpel.
-Then he or she may sew together your skin’s edges with surgical thread (suture).
-In most cases, your healthcare provider will also remove some surrounding normal skin around the abnormal areas.
+The edges of your skin may then be sewed together with surgical thread (suture).
+In most cases, your healthcare provider will also remove some surrounding normal skin along with the abnormal area.

-Your healthcare provider may use a magnifying instrument called a colposcope to get a close look at the changed area.
-You may receive a solution on your vulva to make the changed areas white.
-This way, they are easier to see and remove.
+Your healthcare provider may use a magnifying tool called a colposcope to get a close look at the changed area.
+The colposcope stays outside your body.
+It lets your provider see even small changes on your vulva.
+Your provider may put a vinegar-like solution on your vulva to make the changed areas white.
+This makes them easier to see and remove.

 Getting your test results

-When your healthcare provider has the results of your biopsy, he or she will contact you with the results.
+When your healthcare provider has your biopsy results, he or she will contact you.
 Your provider will talk with you about other tests you may need if vulvar cancer is found.
-Make sure you understand the results and what follow-up you need.
+Make sure you understand the results and know what you need to do next.